aer0ss/aerofs/docs/requirements/group_sharing.md

 ### Auto-complete

-* FUTURE: User should be able be able to auto-complete search for groups when sharing/managing from desktop/web.
+* User should be able be able to auto-complete search for users and groups when sharing/managing from desktop/web.